 Maximum real estate tax rates in 2018 will increase by 1.9%, it means by inflation.
 This implies an increase in the burden on owners of land and buildings if local governments adopt higher rates before the end of 2017.

-The President of the Central Statistical Office informed on July 12, 2017 that inflation in the first half of 2017 in relation to the first half of 2016 amounted to 1.9 percent.
+The President of the Central Statistical Office in Poland informed on July 12, 2017 that inflation in the first half of 2017 in relation to the first half of 2016 amounted to 1.9 percent.
 This is also the indicator for which the maximum rates of real estate tax, the tax on transport means and local fees (local, health resort, trade fair and advertising fees) are updated.
 Annually, they are announced by the finance minister in a special notice, which should be issued in the coming weeks.

 The biggest increase on price is expected by owners of trucks (with a maximum tolerable mass of over 3.5 tons) – from a dozen to several dozens of zloty more.